2020–21 East Carolina Pirates men's basketball team

-The 2020–21 East Carolina Pirates men's basketball team represents East Carolina University during the 2020–21 NCAA Division I men's basketball season.
-The Pirates are led by third year head coach, Joe Dooley, who previously coached the Pirates from 1995 to 1999, and play their home games at Williams Arena at Minges Coliseum as seventh-year members of the American Athletic Conference.
-They finished the season 8-11, 2-10 in AAC Play to finish in last place.
+The 2020–21 East Carolina Pirates men's basketball team represented East Carolina University during the 2020–21 NCAA Division I men's basketball season.
+The Pirates were led by third year head coach, Joe Dooley, who previously coached the Pirates from 1995 to 1999, and played their home games at Williams Arena at Minges Coliseum as seventh-year members of the American Athletic Conference.
+They finished the season 8–11, 2–10 in AAC Play to finish in last place.
 They lost in the first round of the AAC tournament to UCF.